 For instance, a 2006 study found that potential jurors misunderstand how certain estimator variables affect the reliability of witness identification.
 A mere “three out of ten potential jurors correctly understood that the presence of a weapon tends to make an eyewitness’ memory for details less reliable.”12 The study also found that “Jurors have no meaningful idea of how to evaluate witness statements of confidence and are likely to substantially overestimate the reliability of a confident witness.”

 An expert who can point out this susceptibility to jurors has a leg up on the competition.
 When given complete information, jurors are more likely to assign appropriate weight to eyewitness identification, leading to fairer results for criminal defendants.

 Charged with a Crime in Las Vegas or Reno?
 Call us for help…

-If you or someone you know has been charged with a crime based on eyewitness identification, we invite you to contact us for a free consultation.
+If you or someone you know has been charged with a crime based on eyewitness identification, we invite you to contact us for a consultation.

 Our compassionate Las Vegas and Reno criminal defense lawyers know how eyewitnesses make mistakes.
 We understand the psychology behind how jurors decide cases and know what to do to protect your rights.